 We have revamped our IDM learning philosophy as a framework for each of our online courses, with a focus on learning that is interactive, practical and engaging.

-Take a closer look here at the background the IDM Online Learning.
+Take a closer look here at the background of the DMA Hub.

 Did you find this blog useful?